Cleopatra “Cleo” Cabuz

 Dr. McCullough’s innovations extend into academia, where he has played a transformational role in building innovation ecosystems at leading research institutions.
 At Carnegie Mellon University, he launched the Greenlighting Start-ups Initiative, a comprehensive program that dramatically increased university spinouts and technology transfer activity.
 At Harvard University, he helped spearhead Landmark Bio, a $100 million multi-institutional initiative designed to catalyze biomedical research and biomanufacturing at scale.
 At FSU, Dr. McCullough spearheaded the creation of FSU Health, a sweeping initiative to transform healthcare delivery, education, and biomedical research in North Florida.
 His leadership helped secure $98.4 million in Triumph Gulf Coast funding for new aerospace and advanced manufacturing facilities in Panama City, generating significant economic impact for the region.

 Dr. McCullough holds 16 U.S. patents.
-He is a Fellow of the National Academy of Inventors and the American Association for the Advancement of Science.
-In 2021, he was inducted into the Advanced Materials Hall of Fame.
+He is a Fellow of the National Academy of Inventors and in 2021, he was inducted into the Advanced Materials Journal Hall of Fame.
 He is also the recipient of the Carnegie Science Center Award for Excellence as a Start-Up Entrepreneur.

 Dr. McCullough received a B.S. in Chemistry from the University of Texas at Dallas.
 He went on to complete a Ph.D. in Organic Chemistry at Johns Hopkins University and a postdoctoral fellowship at Columbia University.